 How to become an early childhood education specialist

-Early childhood education specialists are fundamental to the development of a healthy, well-adjusted population.
-These professionals are formative in the shaping of young minds, and their work continues to influence our thoughts and behavior throughout our lives.
+Early childhood education teachers are fundamental to the development of a healthy, well-adjusted population.
+These teaching professionals are formative in the shaping of the minds of young children, and their work continues to influence thoughts and behavior throughout entire lives.
 While it's not easy being tasked with imparting habits that will carry into adulthood, it's a privilege and a public service to be involved at such a crucial juncture in the growth of society.
 So how do people join the growing ranks of teachers and directors of child care organizations?
 Here's what you need to know if you are interested in working to become an early childhood education (ECE) specialist.

-What skills do early childhood education specialists need?
+What skills do early childhood education teachers need?

 Before you look into starting an early childhood education program, consider the qualities needed for ECE teachers.
-There are several important qualities that characterize successful early childhood education specialists:
+There are several important qualities that characterize successful early childhood education teachers:

 How to become a preschool teacher

-One possible path for an early childhood education specialist is to become a preschool teacher.
-The Bureau of Labor Statistics (BLS) predicts that this career will grow 17 percent nationally between 2012 and 2022, which is significantly faster than the 11 percent average for all jobs in the U.S.
+One possible career path for an early childhood education specialist is to become a preschool teacher.
+The Bureau of Labor Statistics (BLS) predicts that this career will grow 10 percent nationally between 2017 and 2027, which is faster than the average for all jobs in the U.S.

-- To be a preschool teacher at a child care center typically require a high school diploma and certification in early childhood education
+- To be a preschool teacher at a child care center typically require a high school diploma and certification in early childhood education.

 - Public schools typically require a bachelor's degree in early childhood education or a related specialization; private schools may require the same or slightly different qualifications and/or work experience.

 - Child Development Associate (CDA), acertificate from the Council for Professional Recognition